silverjuke/silverjuke/docs/user-guide.md

   window and then pressing the keys "Ins" or "Del".

-Finally, more experienced users have the possibility to use the field "SQL Expression" which allows to defined more complex Music Selections in the query language "SQL".
+Finally, more experienced users have the possibility to use the field "SQL Expression" which allows to defined more complex music selections in the query language "SQL".